ericbulloch/kwmd/tools/john.md

 I often times want to use my own word list when I am doing this.
 For this example, my wordlist is found in list.txt.
 To use a custom word list change the command to the following:

 `john --format=raw-md5 --wordlist=list.txt hello.txt`

+I still had to run the following command to see the cracked hash once john finished:

+`john --format=raw-md5 hello.txt --show`